AmauryGouverneur/logistic-bandits/README.md

 # Logistic Bandits — Thompson Sampling with MH on the Sphere

-This repo contains an of Thompson Sampling for **logistic bandits** where both the action set and parameter set are the unit sphere $ \mathbb S^{d-1}$.
+This repo contains an of Thompson Sampling for **logistic bandits** where both the action set and parameter set are the unit sphere $S^{d-1}$.
 Posterior sampling is done with Metropolis–Hastings (MH) random walks on the sphere using von Mises–Fisher.
 We consider a synthetic logistic bandit with dimension $d=10$, horizon $T=200$, and slope parameter $\beta\in[0.25,10]$.
 The action and parameter spaces are both the unit sphere, and the prior on $\Theta$ is uniform.

 We use this implementation to compare our new regret bound against prior bounds (Dong & Van Roy, 2019; Russo & Van Roy, 2014).